MystenLabs/walrus/CONTRIBUTING.md

-To allow breaking changes in the contracts, while keeping compatibility with the deployed testnet version in the Rust codebase, we gate any incompatible changes in the Rust bindings for the contracts behind the `mainnet-contracts` feature in the `walrus-sui` crate.
+To allow breaking changes in the contracts, while keeping compatibility with the deployed testnet version in the Rust codebase, we gate any incompatible changes in the Rust bindings for the contracts behind the `mainnet-contracts` feature.

 If you make any changes to the contracts that necessitates corresponding changes in Rust, make sure to gate these changes behind the feature, e.g. by adding the `#[cfg(feature = "mainnet-contracts")]` attribute.